spitfire8790/learn2code/Phase-0-Absolute-Beginnings/Module-0.2-HTML-Fundamentals.md

 - Sufficient colour contrast for visibility
 - Clear indication of required fields

-## Section 5: Accessibility in Property Websites
+## Section 5: Accessibility in Websites

 ### Why Accessibility Matters

 Accessible websites serve all users, including those with disabilities.
-For property websites, accessibility is particularly important because:
+For websites, accessibility is particularly important because:
 - Housing is a fundamental need for everyone
 - Legal requirements in many jurisdictions
 - Larger potential customer base